Esakia Duals of Regular Heyting Algebras: Cardinality of

 \subsection{Jankov's Formulae}

 To prove the uncountability of $\Lambda(\HA^{\uparrow})$ we adapt to our setting the notion and the method of Jankov's formulae.
 Jankov's formulae were introduced in \cite{Jankov.1963, Jankov.1968} in order to show that the lattice of intermediate logic has the cardinality of the continuum.
-We recall how to adapt Jankov's formulae to the setting of $\dna$-logics and $\dna$-varieties.
-The following definitions and results are from \cite{bezhanishvili_grilletti_quadrellaro_2022}.
+We recall how to adapt Jankov's formulae to the setting of $\dna$-logics and $\dna$-varieties \cite{bezhanishvili_grilletti_quadrellaro_2022}.
+We write $\HArfsi$ for the class of all regular, finite, subdirectly irreducible Heyting algebras.

 \begin{definition} Let $H\in \HArfsi $, let $0$ be the least element of $H$ and $s$ its second greatest element. \begin{itemize} \item The \textit{Jankov representative} of $x\in H$ is a formula $\psi_x$ defined as follows: \begin{itemize} \item[(i)] If $x\in H_\neg$, then $\psi_x=p_x$, where $p_x\in\at$;